Fantasia (singer): 2006–2007: Fantasia, acting debut and Broadway

-In February 2007, Barrino appeared and performed on American Idol, and announced that she would be starring in the lead role of Celie in the Broadway musical The Color Purple, the hit musical based on the Pulitzer Prize-winning 1982 novel of the same name by Alice Walker.
+In February 2007, Barrino appeared and performed on American Idol, and announced that she would be taking over the role of Celie from LaChanze who originated the role in the Broadway musical The Color Purple, based on the Pulitzer Prize-winning 1982 novel of the same name by Alice Walker.
 After appearing on American Idol and The Oprah Winfrey Show, the musical received a boost of over two million in pre-ticket sales in one week.
 Leading up to her first performance on April 10, 2007, the play garnered a total of 6.5 million in pre-ticket sales.

-While playing the role, Barrino earned rave reviews for her performance.
-New York Post critic Clive Barnes said, "... there is some elemental quality to Barrino that is either greatness or something close to it."
-Upon her warm welcome to the stage Barrino was asked to perform at the 2007 Tony Awards in a tribute to Atlanta's Alliance Theater in which The Color Purple got its start.
-In recognition of an outstanding stage debut performance, Barrino was given the Theatre World Award and the Best Replacement Star Broadway.com Award.
+Barrino performed at the 2007 Tony Awards in a tribute to Atlanta's Alliance Theater in which The Color Purple got its start.
+Barrino was given the Theatre World Award and the Best Replacement Star Broadway.com Award.
 Barrino was initially scheduled for a limited six-month engagement ending in October 2007 but had her run extended until January 6, 2008.
 The Color Purple box office saw a thirty-four-million-dollar jump in sales since Barrino started in the show, a third of the play's 100 million dollar earning since its debut in 2005.
-The New York Post reported that Barrino missed nearly fifty performances in the show, causing the producers to give back tens of thousands of dollars in refunds.
 In the September 2008 issue of Sister 2 Sister magazine, Barrino revealed that the reason for her absences in The Color Purple was because of the development of a cyst on her vocal cords.
 She was ordered to immediately undergo surgery which later revealed that she in fact had a tumor on her vocal cords.
 She now reports that after a successful surgery, the tumor was completely removed and she is now well.
+For her role she earned a Theatre World Award for Best Debut Performance.